Atlas-OS/docs/docs/contributions.md

 * Your changes comply with the overall formatting of a repository
 * There are the most minimal amount of mistakes, check grammar and anything else important
-	* For any YAML changed, please verify that it is valid before committing with [YAML Lint](https://www.yamllint.com/).
+	* For any YAML change, please verify that it is valid before committing with [YAML Lint](https://www.yamllint.com/).
 * People would generally agree with the change
 	* If you don't know, ask people in the [:simple-discord: Discord](https://discord.gg/atlasos) or [:octicons-issue-opened-16: GitHub issues](https://github.com/Atlas-OS/Atlas/issues).

-Making sure that your commits are already to a high standard means that development will be faster and more organised.
+Making sure that your commits are already to a high standard means that development will be faster and more organized.
 However, keep in mind that it's okay to make mistakes sometimes, as people will give feedback/reviews in your pull requests, so don't worry about it too much.

 ### :octicons-verified-16: Commit Signature Verification
 We highly recommend setting up [commit signature verification](https://docs.github.com/en/authentication/managing-commit-signature-verification).
 This marks your commits as 'Verified', indicating they come from a trusted source.